diksharaj2005/KodLama/Truth Guardian/README.md

 >of the safety measures to be taken during the disaster .

 # MY SOLUTION
-to prevent the loss of lives due to natural is to provide a space where the people can find important safety measures to be taken during a natural calamity link to my wesite:https://disastermanagement05.netlify.app/
+to prevent the loss of lives due to natural is to provide a space where the people can find important safety measures to be taken during a natural disaster

 My solution is